horus-ci/horus-ci.github.io/documentation/index.md

 <a href="slurm.html">Using SLURM:</a>
  How to create SLURM jobs, and select job queues based on your project needs

+<a href="osgengage.html">OSG Engagement:</a> Details about our work with the OSG-PATh project to make HORUS broadly accessible

 <a href="horusphotos.html">HORUS Hardware:</a> Photos of the deployed HORUS systems

 To learn about OSiRIS, please visit: <a href="http://www.osris.org/about">http://www.osris.org/about</a>